 5/12/2026

 Thank you, and welcome to the QRIS first quarter 2026 business update call.
-Before we begin, I'd like to encourage everyone to go to the investor section of our website at www.QRIS.com to find our first quarter 2026 business update press release and related financial tables.
+Before we begin, I'd like to encourage everyone to go to the investor section of our website at www.qris.com to find our first quarter 2026 business update press release and related financial tables.
 I would also like to remind everyone that during the call, we will be making forward-looking statements, which are based on our current expectations and beliefs.
 These statements are subject to certain risks and uncertainties, and actual results may differ materially.
 For additional details, please see our SEC filings.
-Joining me today on today's call are Jim Denser, President and Chief Executive Officer, Dr. Jonathan Zung, Chief Development Officer, and Dr. Ahmed Hamdi, Chief Medical Officer.
+Joining me today on today's call are Jim Dentzer, President and Chief Executive Officer, Dr. Jonathan Zung, Chief Development Officer, and Dr. Ahmed Hamdi, Chief Medical Officer.
 We will also be available for a question and answer period at the end of the call.
 I'd now like to turn the call over to Jim.

 Thank you, Jim.
 CARES reported a net loss of $24.2 million, or $1.25 per share, for the first quarter of 2026, as compared to a net loss of $10.6 million, or $1.25 per share, for the same period in 2025.
 The increase in net loss was primarily due to a change in fair value of warrant liabilities associated with the January 2026 pipe financing.
-Research and development expenses were $6.4 million for the first quarter of 2026, as compared to $8.5 million for the same period in 2025.
+Research and development expenses were $6.4 million for the first quarter of 2026 as compared to $8.5 million for the same period in 2025.
 The decrease was primarily attributable to lower employee-related and manufacturing costs.
-General and administrative expenses were $5.1 million for the first quarter of 2026, as compared to $4.0 million for the same period in 2025.
+General and administrative expenses were $5.1 million for the first quarter of 2026 as compared to $4.0 million for the same period in 2025.
 The increase was primarily attributable to expenses associated with the January 2026 pipe financing partially offset by lower employee-related costs.
-Here is cash and cash equivalents as of March 31, 2026, of $15 million, together with anticipated gross proceeds of up to an additional $20.2 million from the exercise of the January 2026 pipe financing Series B warrants upon the public announcement of dosing up the fifth CLL patient in our Take Aim CLL study expected later this year, should enable the company's planned operations into the second half of 27.
+Here is cash and cash equivalents as of March 31, 2026, of $15 million, together with anticipated gross proceeds of up to an additional $20.2 million from the exercise of the January 2026 pipe financing Series B warrants upon the public announcement of dosing of the fifth CLL patient in our Take Aim CLL study expected later this year, should enable the company's planned operations into the second half of 2017.
 With that, I'd like to open the call for questions.
 Operator?

 Thank you.
 Ladies and gentlemen, we will now begin the question and answer session.
 Should you have a question, please press the star followed by the one on your touchtone phone.
 You will hear a prompt that your hand has been raised.
 Should you wish to decline from the polling process, please press the star followed by the two.
 If you're using a speakerphone, please lift the handset before pressing any keys.
 One moment, please, for your first question.
-Your first question comes from Sarah Nick with HC Wainwright.
+Your first question comes from Sarah Nick with H.D.
+Wainwright.
 Please go ahead.

 Hi, good afternoon, and thanks for taking my question.
-Regarding the CLL study you guided to announcing dosing of the first five patients by mid-year, I was wondering if you could provide as of today, how many patients have been dosed so far, and maybe any color on the current pace of site activation and enrollment.
+Regarding the CLL study you guided to announcing dosing of the first five patients by mid-year, I was wondering if you could provide As of today, how many patients have been dosed so far, and maybe any color on the current pace of site activation and enrollment?
 Thank you.

 Okay, thank you.